paperless-ngx/paperless-ngx/docs/development.md

     methods responsible for guessing the extension do not always return the same value.

-## Using Visual Studio Code devcontainers
+## Using Visual Studio Code devcontainer

-Another easy way to get started with development is to use Visual Studio Code with devcontainers.
-This approach will create a preconfigured development environment with all the tools you need.
+Another easy way to get started with development is to use Visual Studio Code devcontainers.
+This approach will create a preconfigured development environment with all of the required tools and dependencies.
 [Learn more about devcontainers](https://code.visualstudio.com/docs/devcontainers/containers).

 To get started: